 - Each state defines this important term (and several others such as risk ratio), with input from stakeholders, including the State Advisory Panel.
 This means that everyone has a role to play in the process, should they care to.
-More information about how to take part is provided under Slide 26 and on Handouts 4, 5, and 6: Action Steps You Can Take. - According to the Model State Timeline prepared by OSEP for states, the process of meeting with stakeholders and gathering their input should already be underway- "from June 2017 to October 2017" is the suggested timeframe.46 - The Model State Timeline is provided with these training materials as Handout 7.However, as a handout, it's primarily meant to be shared as part of Slideshow 2 (which provides a deeper look at what states must do under the new disproportionality regulations) and Slideshow 3 (where trainees take "the deep dive" into risk-ratio analysis, cell sizes, and other key terms to be defined).

-• The regulations published in 2016 require all states to use the same approach when defining and calculating significant disproportionality.
-This is the first time that IDEA requires all states to use the same approach-the standard methodology referred to on the slide and highlighted with the "new" sign.
+More information about stakeholder involvement is provided under Slide 24 and on Handouts 4, 5, and 6: Action Steps You Can Take. - The regulations published in 2016 require all states to use the same approach when defining and calculating significant disproportionality.
+This is the first time that IDEA requires all states to use the same approach-the standard methodology referred to on the slide in bold.
 According to the Department, standardizing the methodology used by states: